Panch Pokhari Trek

-Panch Pokhari trek commonly known as five different small lakes located at an altitude in 4100m, has each different names and they are derived from Lord Shiva.
-Panch Pokhari trek is sacred – pilgrimage trek often visited by Hindu people.
+Panch Pokhari trek commonly known as five different small lakes located at an altitude in 4100m, has each different name and they are derived from Lord Shiva.
+Panch Pokhari trek is a sacred – pilgrimage trek often visited by Hindu people.

-Panch pokhari trek consists the base of the Jugal Himal range in the initial and concludes in the lower part.
-Panch pokhari trek passes through some beautiful and interesting villages and you might see some of the wild animals such as Musk deer, Himalayan black bear, Monkeys, Himalayan wild goat and particularly birds and wild flowers along the routes.
+Amazing Panch pokhari trek consists of the base of the Jugal Himal range in the initial and concludes in the lower part.
+Panch pokhari trek passes through some beautiful and interesting villages and you might see some of the wild animals such as Musk deer, Himalayan black bear, Monkeys, Himalayan wild goat and particularly birds and wildflowers along the routes.

 Panch Pokhari trek is a tranquil eternity and dotted by the colorful rhododendron forest, which is extremely spectacular in the spring season.
 As it is not very difficult trekking, you can explore it at any time throughout the year.